 Tours of these new locations are subject to Parliamentary activity and all tour participants must go through security screening, similar to an airport.

 You can reserve tickets online for guided tours of the House of Commons and the Senate.
 The online booking system shows real-time availability and allows advanced reservations.
 Reservations are also available on a first-come-first-serve basis at the door of each location, dependent on ticket availability.

 The grounds of Parliament Hill are a welcoming and photogenic place, with large grassy spaces, dozens of monuments and the symbolic Centennial Flame.
 (Note: On-site construction may affect access to certain areas).
 Plus, many special events are held year-round on the large front lawn, and they’re all free!
 Here are some highlights you can expect:

 - Changing of the Guard: This free ceremony – modeled on the one in London, England – takes place each morning from late June to late August.
 Watch guards in scarlet uniforms and bearskin hats as they march with precision to the sound of the accompanying military band.

-- Christmas Lights Across Canada: From early December to early January, hundreds of thousands of dazzling holiday lights glow throughout downtown Ottawa, and a winter lightscapes multimedia show is projected onto Parliament Hill’s Centre Block.
+- Winter Lights Across Canada: From early December to early January, hundreds of thousands of dazzling holiday lights glow throughout downtown Ottawa, and a winter lightscapes multimedia show is projected onto Parliament Hill’s Centre Block.

 - Yoga on Parliament Hill: Join hundreds of yogis each Wednesday from 12:15 p.m. to 1:15 p.m. from May through August.